sartorialice/Huffman-Coding/README.md

 Huffman coding implemented by Alice Sartori: https://github.com/sartorialice

-The program creates the Huffan coding of a .txt input file.
+The program creates the Huffman coding of a .txt input file.

 # Execution:
 To execute the program with any input .txt file you must change the file name in the function 'openinput' in main.cpp with the name of the file you want to use.